 Have you ever gone back and actually looked at your Pinterest and IG boards that contain photos you’ve saved for your home?
 And by look I mean – really pay attention to the photos you’ve saved.

 Ask yourself: what common design elements are repeated?
 What colors, patterns, and furnishings are abundant throughout?
-Is there a common theme (i.e. white walls, antique art, wall paneling, tribal rugs, etc.)?
-Are you drawn to jewel tones, pastels or neutrals?
+Is there a common theme (i.e. white walls, antique art, wall paneling, vintage rugs, etc.)?
+Are you drawn to jewel tones or neutrals?
+Dark rooms or light rooms?
 What are the keywords that are used to describe the photos?

 Paying close attention to these details on your Pinterest/IG boards can help narrow down your style.